menu

 • Pebbles create micro-point pressure on fingertips

-• Begins conditioning fingertip tissue density
+• Begins conditioning fingertip tissue

 Stage 3: Pebble-Dominant Mix